 Adult turkeys consume a wide variety of foods such as acorns, leaves, buds, seeds, fruits, waste grains, and insects.
 The primary food of poults for their first few weeks of life is protein-rich insects, but their diet becomes similar to the adult’s diet as they get older.

-During the breeding season (March-May), male turkeys display and gobble to attract females and to assert dominance over subordinate males within the flock or their territory.
+During the breeding season, which occurs from March through July in Maryland, male turkeys display and gobble to attract females and to assert dominance over subordinate males within the flock or their territory.
 Once bred, hens will lay about 1 egg per day in a simple nest that is nothing more than a shallow depression on the ground.
 Incubation of the eggs will begin when the entire clutch is laid (usually about 9-12 eggs).
 After the 26-28 day incubation period, all the eggs will hatch and the poults will leave the nest with the hen within a short time.
 Poults are especially vulnerable when they young; Over 50% of the poults typically will die due to cold, wet weather or predators before they are able to fly and roost in trees.

 Hen turkey and poults by Tim Venchus Flickr CC BY-NC 2.0